Presented by: Sebastian Bruno, Lucas Rodrigues (Ops Manager), and Raul Ospina (Marketing Manager) — Right Rudder Marketing

 According to research from the Nielsen Norman Group, users do 80% of their above-the-fold scanning in the hero section of a page.
 Google’s own research says visitors form an aesthetic and trust judgment about a website in under 50 milliseconds.

-A converting flight-school hero contains five elements and nothing else.
+A converting flight school hero contains five elements and nothing else.

 It opens with a headline that names the outcome, not the school.
 “Become a private pilot in six months — right here in [Region]” beats “Welcome to [School Name]” every single time.

 It places one dominant call-to-action button for the discovery flight, in a contrasting color, with action-oriented copy.
 “Book My Discovery Flight” beats “Learn More” by a wide margin.
 In documented A/B tests, a three-word change to a CTA has produced a 104% lift in conversions.
+That is a free double — and it takes 15 minutes.

 Crucially: one CTA, not three.
 When you put “Book Discovery Flight” next to “Tour the School,” “Request Info,” and “Watch Video,” you are not giving visitors options.
-You’re giving them paralysis.
+You are giving them paralysis.
 Multiple competing CTAs in the hero have been documented to reduce conversions by as much as 266%.
 Pick the discovery flight.
 Make it big.
 Repeat it down the page.

 The fifth element is a single trust signal in the hero itself — a Google rating (“4.9 stars, 187 reviews”), a recognizable accreditation badge, or a one-line quote from a recent student.
 Adding a trust signal near the hero CTA has been shown to lift conversions by up to 15%.